 Australian Open

-Martina Hingis became the youngest female tennis player to win the Australian Open, when she won in 1997, at the age of 16 years and 117 days.
+Martina Hingis holds the record as the youngest female tennis player to win the Australian Open in the Open Era.

 | # | Player | Winning Year | Years | Day(s) |